rohitraj22/fraudulent_transaction_detection/README.md

 ## Dataset

 The model is trained on the `Fraud.csv` dataset.
-The details of the dataset have been provided in the 'Data Dictionary.txt' file
+The details of the dataset have been provided in the `Data Dictionary.txt` file

 ## Model Details